Monk Eastman: Military service

-After the United States entered World War I in 1917, the 42-year-old Eastman decided to join the Army.
+After the United States entered World War I in 1917, 42-year-old Eastman decided to join the Army.
 During his military physical, the doctor observed all the knife and bullet scars on Eastman's body and asked him which wars he had been in.
 Eastman replied, "Oh!
 A lot of little wars around New York."
 He served in France with "O'Ryan's Roughnecks," the 106th Infantry Regiment of the 27th Infantry Division.
+Eastman was pardoned by Tammany Governor Al Smith after his unit and commanding officers petitioned the governor, and sent letters along with his military records.The Governor also restored Eastman's voting rights.

 Final years and death

-After his discharge from the Army, Eastman quickly returned to a life of petty crime.
-One of his partners was Jerry Bohan, a corrupt Prohibition agent.
-On the morning of December 26, 1920, Eastman and Bohan met with other men at the Bluebird Cafe in Lower Manhattan.
+After his discharge from the Army, Eastman quickly returned to a life of crime.
+According to Jerome Charyn, author of Gangster and Gold Diggers, Eastman entered bootlegging working for Arnold Rothstein.
+One of his partners was Jeremiah W. Bohan, a corrupt Prohibition and Internal Revenue agent.
+On the morning of December 26, 1920, Eastman and Bohan met with other men at the Bluebird Cafe (62 east 14th street) in Lower Manhattan.
 Around 4:00 am, they argued over money, with Eastman and Bohan particularly at odds.
-When Bohan left, Eastman followed him and accused him of being a rat.
+When Bohan left, Eastman followed him.
 Feeling threatened, Bohan fatally shot Eastman several times with his pistol.

 Eastman was buried with full military honors in Cypress Hills Cemetery in the Brooklyn borough of New York City, New York.

-Bohan was later convicted of his murder and served three years in prison.
+On January 4, 1921, The New York Times reported that Bohan had previously been tried and acquitted of the 1911 killing of Joseph "Joe the Bear" Faulkner.
+Bohan was held without bail following his confession to police on the day of the murder.
+On January 5, 1922 Bohan was convicted of manslaughter and sentenced to serve three to ten years in prison.
+On June 23, 1923, Bohan was released on parole.